elianamugar/AdjectiveTyping/README.md

 ## Overview

 English adjective order often follows a rough sequence such as opinion, size, age, shape, color, origin, material, and purpose.
 This project investigates whether adjectives can be grouped into useful semantic categories by processing entries from Roget’s Thesaurus.
+This can be used for stylometric analysis and authorship attribution studies.

 ## Project Status